material-motion/material-motion/concepts/patterns.md

     rotatable = RotatableGesture()
     anchoredSpring = AnchoredSpringAtLocation(x, y)

-    # Adding many Goals to one target
+    # Adding many Plans to one target
-    target.addGoals(draggable, pinchable, rotatable, anchoredSpring)
+    target.addPlans(draggable, pinchable, rotatable, anchoredSpring)

-    # Reusing an Goal on a second target
+    # Reusing an Plan on a second target
-    target2.addGoal(draggable)
+    target2.addPlan(draggable)

 `target` is now expected to be directly manipulable.
 The target is also expected to spring back to the given x,y coordinate.
 Whether this happens on release or whether the target is constantly being pulled back is up to the system.